Camargo Foundation, Cassis, France

 The Camargo Foundation, located in Cassis, France and founded by artist and philanthropist Jerome Hill, is a residential center offering programming in the humanities and the arts.
 It provides time and space in a contemplative environment to think, create, and connect.
 The Foundation encourages the visionary work of scholars, artists, and leading thinkers in the arts and humanities.

-The core Fellowship program offers four, eight, and eleven week residential fellowships to :
+The core Fellowship program offers six, eight, and eleven week residential fellowships to Artists, Scholars, and Leading Thinkers:

-- Scholars working in French and Francophone cultures, including cross-cultural studies that engage the cultures and influences of the Mediterranean region;
+- Scholars and thinkers in arts and humanities should be working in French and Francophone cultures, including cross-cultural studies that engage the cultures and influences of the Mediterranean region.
+Thinkers include professionals such as curators, artistic and executive directors of cultural organizations, cultural critics, and academic deans

-- Artists, in all disciplines, who are the primary creators of new work; and
+- Artists, in all disciplines, who are the primary creators of new work

 Fellows are housed in private apartments with kitchens on the Foundation’s campus, all with views of the Mediterranean and the Port of Cassis.
-A stipend of 600US$ per month is available, as is coverage of basic travel expenses to and from Cassis.
-Spouses, partners, and children over six are welcome.
+A stipend of $800 US per month is available, as is coverage of basic travel expenses for the Fellow to and from Cassis.
+Spouses, partners, and children age six and older are welcome.
 Children must be enrolled in and attending school or off-campus activities.